noorulain17/DawnXcodeTheme/README.md

 ## Customization

-If you want to create your own custom theme for `Xcode` IDE, with your choice of colors and font selection, simply copy `Dawn.xccolortheme` file and rename it with your theme name, and then edit the colors, font names with size, etc. After you're done, simply place it at the above folder location, and restart `Xcode`.
+If you want to create your own custom theme for `Xcode` IDE, with your choice of colors and font selection, simply copy `Dawn.xccolortheme` file and rename it with your theme name, and then edit the **colors**, **font names** with **font size**, etc. After you're done, simply place it at the above folder location, and restart `Xcode`.

 ## Author
 Noor ul Ain Ali (noorulain.ali89@gmail.com)